-Subject to certain limitations, a loss realized upon the liquidation of a nonresident subsidiary is deductible, unless it is liquidated as a result of a restructuring transaction.
+Subject to certain limitations, a loss realized upon the liquidation of a nonresident subsidiary is deductible, unless it is liquidated as a result of a restructuring transaction, and subject to certain limitations.

 EXEMPTION OF E.T.V.E.
 DIVIDEND DISTRIBUTIONS